poppin554/tickerflow/README.md

 **Why Parquet instead of CSV for the landing zone?**
-- CSV stores everything as comma separate texts, so the price column has to be split and reparsed every time it is read.
+- CSV stores everything as comma-separated text, so the price column has to be split and reparsed every time it is read.
 Parquet keeps the actual data format and type so the problem doesn't appear downstream.
 The columnar feature that parquet provides also helps with the PnL query to pull specific columns instead of whole rows.
-Parquet also compress better than plain text.
+Parquet also compresses better than plain text.

 **Why yfinance as the fallback provider?**
-- yfinance has no daily request cap and no API, so it is a cheap backup to add without having extra setups or quota to monitor.
+- yfinance does not require an API key and has no known daily quota, so it is a cheap backup to add without having extra setups or quota to monitor.
 The only flaw is that it is an unofficial mirror around Yahoo Finance rather than a proper API.
 So it may break without warning with any updates from Yahoo Finance, which is fine because it's not something to rely on as a main source of data provider.

 **Why fall back to yfinance instead of just retrying Alpha Vantage?**
 - Alpha Vantage's limit (25 requests/day) is a hard cap, not a temporary error, so retrying wouldn't fix anything.
 Switching providers lets the pipeline finish the run instead of just failing, and the switch still gets logged so it's not a silent failure.